Share:

 Is It Worth Seeking Promotion in the Final Years?

 If you have Final Salary benefits: Late-career promotion can significantly raise your pension.
-Even one year at a higher salary can lift your annual pension for life, since it applies across all your earlier service.
-Moving to UPS, adding a TLR, or taking a leadership role could provide thousands of pounds more pension income each year.
+Even one year at a higher salary can lift your annual pension for life, since it applies across earlier service.
+UPS moves, TLRs, or leadership roles can be worth thousands per year.

-If you’re mostly in CARE: The benefit is smaller and more gradual.
-Promotions raise your pension a little for each year at the higher salary, but won’t retroactively increase earlier years’ accrual.
-Still, an extra £200–£500 per year in pension is possible for a few years of higher pay.
+If you’re mostly in CARE: The benefit is smaller and more gradual — improvements only for the years at the higher rate.
+Still, an extra ~£200–£500 per year in pension is possible over a few higher-paid years.

-If you have split benefits: A promotion helps both parts: you increase your final salary pension immediately and your CARE pension incrementally.
-This is the most advantageous setup for boosting your overall retirement income.
+If you have split benefits: A promotion helps both parts — immediate uplift to final salary pension and incremental CARE gains — often the most advantageous setup.

 Other Caveats: Part-Time Work and Service Gaps

-• Breaks in service: A break of over 5 years can break the “final salary link.”
-If you return after a long gap, your previous final salary service will be calculated using your old leaving salary (adjusted for inflation), not your new one.
+• Breaks in service: A break > 5 years can sever the “final salary link”.
+On return, earlier service may be based on your old leaving salary revalued by CPI, not your new salary.

 Planning your last 3–5 years?